What is pulmonary

 - sickle cell disease

-- certain drugs or toxins, including some street drugs and diet medications
+- certain drugs or toxins, including some recreational drugs and diet medications

 - conditions that affect the veins and small blood vessels of the lungs

-PAH can also be inherited from your parents.
-Occasionally, PAH appears with no known cause.
+PAH can also be inherited genetically.
+In some cases, PAH appears with no known cause.

 Group 2 PH